 The use of metadata is essential to use and enhance the data effectively :

-As part of a regulatory approach, metadata allows for the rapid identification of personal data collected, and for deletion if necessary.
+- As part of a regulatory approach, metadata allows for the rapid identification of collected personal data and deletion if necessary.

-Thus, no one will be able to meet the data challenge without a metadata management strategy.
-A metadata management strategy is not only critical to effective operational data governance, but also to effective data mapping.
+Thus, no one can meet the data challenge without a metadata management strategy.
+A metadata management strategy is not only critical to effective operational data governance, but also effective data mapping.